 According to the famed Mayo Clinic, doctors believe post-concussion syndrome may result from structural changes to the brain stemming from the initial traumatic brain injury.

-CTE is a progressive degenerative brain disease that tends to emerge years after someone has suffered repeated brain injuries.
-Recent high-profile CTE studies have found it prevalent in former football players, who likely sustained numerous concussions or just microtraumas throughout their playing careers.
+CTE is a progressive, degenerative brain disease that tends to emerge years after someone has suffered repeated brain injuries.
+Recent high-profile CTE studies have found it prevalent in former football players, who likely sustained numerous concussions or just microtrauma throughout their playing careers.

-The trend of sports leagues at all levels adopting concussion protocols owes itself to increasing concern over the possibility of athletes suffering severe and lifelong brain damage from repeated, minor concussions and microtraumas.
+The trend of sports leagues at all levels adopting concussion protocols owes itself to increasing concern over the possibility of athletes suffering severe and lifelong brain damage from repeated, minor concussions and microtrauma.

 Doctors believe repeated trauma to the brain causes the brain tissue to degenerate and build up tau—a protein—in excessive quantities, resulting in severe physical, cognitive, and emotional deficits.
 However, medical understanding of CTE is still incomplete, such as why CTE develops in some people who have a history of multiple concussions, but not others.

 Symptoms of CTE in concussion patients can include: